 Christmas

-Send out a picture of your pet with your holiday letters
+Send out a picture of your pet with your holiday letters.

 Christmas cookies are a favorite treat around this time of year, but even the ones that don’t include chocolate chips or raisins are far too full of fat and sugar to be healthy for our companion animals.
 Check online or stop by your favorite bookstore or library to discover recipes to make pet-safe cookies just for them.

-Take a walk or a drive to view Christmas lights
+Take a walk or a drive to view Christmas lights.

-Make homemade applesauce for your pet
+Make homemade applesauce for your pet.

-Give them an animal-safe dreidel
+Give them an animal-safe dreidel.

-The menorah is one of the most recognized of the symbols of Hanukkah, and it can be decorated in many different ways, including menorahs with animal figurines and places for photographs.
+The menorah is one of the most recognized symbols of Hanukkah, and it can be decorated in many different ways, including menorahs with animal figurines and places for photographs.
 The lighting of the menorah is said to represent a miracle observed by the Jewish people who rededicated the Second Temple, in which a menorah with only enough fuel for a single day managed to burn continuously for eight full days.

-Kwanzaa
+Celebrating Kwanzaa

 Kwanzaa is a week-long celebration held in the United States from December 26th through January 1st, which honors the African heritage of African-American culture.
 It was first developed in 1996 and pays tribute to the “seven principals of African Heritage”: Umoja (unity), Kujichagulia (self-determination), Ujima (collective work and responsibility), Ujamaa (cooperative economics), Nia (purpose), Kuumba (creativity), and Imani (faith).